habibiefaried/hashicorp-baremetal/README.md

 # Notes

 * Those are *real* my public IP, only temporary.
 It's being used for testbeds and experiments.
-* Generate key for nomad and consul: `openssl rand -base64 32`
+* Generate key for nomad and consul: `openssl rand -base64 32`.
+On this script, change every key on `encrypt` section of config